Use drugs to treat the various aspects of disease pathology.

 A different formulation of this compound has been generated (HT-100) by Akashi Therapeutics that is better tolerated.

-A first clinical trial testing the safety of HT-100 has been completed for DMD patients in the USA.
+A first clinical trial testing the safety of HT-100 was completed for DMD patients in the USA.
 This trial was temporarily put on hold because toxicity was observed in dogs at very high doses.
 However, after further testing and re-evaluation of the data FDA allowed the trial to continue.
 Preliminary results suggested that HT-100 is well tolerated.
 An improvement in muscle strength compared to baseline was observed for treated patients.
 A confirmatory study was initiated but has been suspended after a patient participating in the trial sadly passed away.
 It was revealed that this patient received a much higher dose of HT-100 than expected.
-Follow-up clinical trials to assess the safety of lower doses are being considered.
+The development of HT-100 for treatment of DMD has been terminated.

 Other compounds to reduce fibrosis

-FibroGen’s FG-3019 is an antibody against CTGF, a growth factor that plays a key role in the production and maintenance of fibrotic tissue.
-FG-3019 is anticipated to prevent CTGF from functioning and in this way reduce the amount of fibrosis formation.
-A clinical trial to evaluate FG-3019 in non-ambulatory DMD patients is ongoing.
+FibroGen’s FG-3019 (pamrevlumab) is an antibody against CTGF, a growth factor that plays a key role in the production and maintenance of fibrotic tissue.
+Pamrevlumab is anticipated to prevent CTGF from functioning and in this way reduce the amount of fibrosis formation.
+A clinical trial to evaluate Pamrevlumab in non-ambulatory DMD patients is ongoing.
+This is a 3 year trial with an interim analysis planned after a year.

-Epicatechin is a molecule that is similar to a hormone produced by the energy producing organels of the cells (mitochondria) upon exercise.
+Epicatechin is a molecule that is similar to a hormone produced by the energy producing organelles of the cells (mitochondria) upon exercise.
 Epicatechin results in the production of mitochondria and improved tissue regeneration in animal models and resulted in reduced fibrosis in muscular dystrophy models.
 A small pilot study in Becker muscular dystrophy patients was encouraging and showed treatment with epicatechin was well tolerated.
-A trial in non-ambulant Duchenne patients coordinated by Cardero Therapeutics and UC-Davis is currently ongoing.
-A trial to assess the safety of Coenzyme Q10 (another antioxidant) with and without co-treatment of lisinopril is ongoing (but no longer recruiting) in the US in DMD, Becker and Limb-girdle muscular dystrophy patients.
+A trial in non-ambulant Duchenne patients coordinated by Cardero Therapeutics and UC-Davis is currently completed.
+Analysis of the results is ongoing.
+A trial to assess the safety of Coenzyme Q10 (another antioxidant) with and without co-treatment of lisinopril is completed in DMD, Becker and Limb-girdle muscular dystrophy patients.
+No results have been communicated yet.

 Additional compounds to reduce fibrosis are evaluated in preclinical studies, e.g. MTB-1 from Astellas which aims to improve the function and number of mitochondria.